Arkandos/elder-arcana/content/Rules/Characters/Characters.md

 6. Presence	(PRE)
 	1. Charisma, communication.
 Presence influences others, and adds to your Mental Defense.

 When assigning your starting Attributes, you have 10 points to spend.
 Costs increase to gain a higher attribute, but you may gain additional points by lowering an attribute.
-An attribute cannot be higher than \+3 nor lower than \-3 (except due to [[Kith]] modifiers)
+An attribute cannot be higher than \+3 nor lower than \-3 (except due to [[Rules/Characters/Kith/index|Kith]] modifiers)

 | Attribute | Point cost    |
 | :-------- | :------------ |